astronomer/docs/astro/cli/sql-cli.md

   role: ADMIN
 ```

 Your Astro project currently can't access the connections configured in this directory.
 Similarly, your SQL project can't access connections configured in your Astro project.
-We plan to unify these two sets of connections in upcoming releases.
+Features for unifying these two sets of connections will be available in upcoming releases.

 #### Test database connections